Compact intertwining relations for composition operators on $H^\infty$ and the Bloch spaces: Introduction

-Composition and integral-type operators are studied quite well in some fields, just like that all composition operators are bounded naturally on $H^\infty$ or $\mathcal{B}$.
-We refer to the books \cite{CM,Sha} and some recent papers \cite{ZC,ZS,ZZ} to learn much more on this subject.
-The boundedness and compactness of Volterra operators on $\mathcal{Q}_p$ were characterized in \cite{X1}.
-The same problems for the product of composition and Volterra operators on all kinds of function spaces on the disk of $\mathbb{C}$ have also been discussed, see some recent papers \cite{LS,LS6,LS7'}.
+Composition operators were studied intensively in the past a few decades.
+A lot of efforts have been made on characterizing bounded and compact composition operators on spaces of analytic functions, for example, \cite{S1} for Hardy space and \cite{MM} for Bloch spaces.
+Interested readers may refer to books \cite{CM,Sha,Z2} and some recent papers \cite{ZC,ZS,ZZ} to learn much more on this subject.

+The discussion of $J_g$ first arose in connection with semigroups of composition operators, and readers may refer to \cite{SZ} for background.
+Recently, the problem of characterizing the boundedness and compactness of $J_g$ and $I_g$ on various spaces of analytic functions has attracted considerable attention.
+For example, the boundedness of $J_g$ on Hardy spaces, Bergman spaces, BMOA space, Bloch space and $\mathcal{Q}_p$ space are characterized in \cite{AC,AS,SZ,X2,X3,X1}, respectively.
+The same problems for the product of composition and Volterra operators on kinds of function spaces on the open unit disk of the plane have also been discussed, see some recent papers \cite{LS,LS6,LS7'}.